Three steps back from Brexit

 Brexit & modern supply side economics

 I have just read Jonathn Portes’ review of Peter Foster’s book “What Went Wrong With Brexit?”.
-Foster was a remainer, despite following in the footsteps of Boris Johnson as the Telegraph’s Brussels correspondent.
 Portes looks at the economic damage, the under investment in human capital and the continued timidity of our politicians.
 In this review, I [hope I] add to the debate by looking at long term goals and short term modern supply side programmes, most importantly in my mind, rejoining Horizon Europe.

-There’s a couple of things in the article which interest me.
-Portes in the subtitle ensures that we understand the damage that Cameron and Osborne ‘s austerity has done to the UK economy.
+There's a couple of things in the article which interest me.
+Portes in the subtitle ensures that we understand the damage that Cameron and Osborne 's austerity has done to the UK economy.
 A critical conclusion from this article is that the problems in the British economy are endemic, predate the Brexit vote but are made worse by the increased bureaucracy in conducting foreign trade, and the miserly modern supply side policies of this Tory government.
-The Portes’ review concludes with a look at Foster’s proposals on making things better.
 Portes suggests that the realistic choice, because of our political leader’s timidity is between minimal change to the future trade and cooperation agreement or rejoining the single market.
 Portes suggests that the minimal change suggestions i.e. fixing Brexit will not be as easy to achieve as its proponents hope.

-The Government looks to compound this by reducing the number of university places, by restricting immigration, and by continuing to exclude the UK from Horizon Europe.
-This last aspect of government policy, I find both bizarre and another aspect of the self-harm that austerity and Brexit have caused.
-It is curious that Sunak permits this policy to stand, given that he is a fan of Paul Romer’s work on investment & innovation.
-Romer argues that growth is driven by investment in Human Capital.
-Re-joining Horizon Europe, the EU’s R&D funding programme, is on the table, since much of our problems are because of low skills and low investment, we should grab this opportunity with both hands.
-Each year we are excluded exacerbates the damage to our research, innovation, and productivity.
+I finish my review by looking at the contradictions in Sunak's policy by continuing to exclude the UK from Horizon Europe.
+It is curious that Sunak permits this policy to stand, given that he is a fan of Paul Romer's work on investment & innovation.
+Romer argues that growth is driven by investment in Human Capital. re-joining Horizon Europe, would be a simple remediation of a number of barriers to growth.

 Science & Brexit